ucu-computer-science/Kyiv_emulator/README.md

 There is an upper and lower part of the panel:

-1. The upper part contains the set codes - three cells 03000-03002 of ROM which may be chosen by setting the first button on and choosing the values for each digit (in binary-octal) of three buttons.
+1. The upper part contains some of the set codes - three cells 03000-03002 of ROM which may be chosen by setting the first button on and choosing the values for each digit (in binary-octal) of three buttons.
 2. The lower part contains some triggers, tumblers, addresses and command:
 - the first row contains buttons for a command.
 If the first button is checked, it is possible to execute the chosen command (in binary-octal).
 - the trigger of emergency stop is checked when the machine works in the usual state, where if there is a stop in "Kyiv", T register is enabled and one command is skipped.
 Otherwise T register remains the same, and the two commands are skipped.